-For group benefit plan contracts between a pharmacy benefit manager (PBM) or a health insurance carrier (carrier) and an employer, certificate holder, or policyholder, the bill requires that the amount charged by the PBM or carrier to the employer, certificate holder, or policyholder for a prescription drug be equal to or less than the amount paid by the PBM or carrier to the contracted pharmacy for the drug.
+For a contract between a pharmacy benefit manager (PBM) or a health insurance carrier (carrier) and a certificate holder or policyholder, the act requires that the amount charged by the PBM or carrier to the certificate holder or policyholder for a prescription drug be equal to or less than the amount paid by the PBM or carrier to the contracted pharmacy for the drug.

-A violation of the requirements of the bill is a deceptive trade practice under the "Colorado Consumer Protection Act", with regard to self-funded plans, and a deceptive trade practice in the business of insurance, with regard to fully insured plans.
+A violation of the requirements of the act is a deceptive trade practice in the business of insurance, with regard to fully insured plans.

 For contracts between a PBM and the department of health care policy and financing (state department) or one of its affiliated managed care organizations offering a prescription benefit plan that is issued on or after January 1, 2025, the act requires the amount charged by the PBM to the state department or managed care organization for a prescription drug dispensed to an enrollee in the Colorado medical assistance program to be equal to or less than the amount paid by the PBM to a pharmacy for the prescription drug dispensed to the enrollee.
 The act directs the medical services board to adopt rules to implement and ensure compliance with this requirement.